 Lay bets are a type of bet that is exclusively offered by betting exchanges as opposed to traditional betting companies.
 In simple terms, they work on the basis that you make a bet against a specific outcome happening.

 Let’s say you wanted to bet on a football match between Liverpool and Everton.
 If you were to place a bet at a regular bookmaker, you’d be placing a wager on a team to win.
 In this instance let’s say, Liverpool.

 With a bookmaker such as William Hill, you would make a ‘Back’ bet on Liverpool, as you would be backing them to win the game.

-However, in a betting exchange like Betfair, you can place a ‘Lay’ bet which means you would be betting against them, meaning you would win the bet should the match finish a draw or Liverpool win the game.
+However, in a betting exchange like Betfair, you can place a ‘Lay’ bet which means you would be betting against them, meaning you would win the bet should the match finish in a draw or Liverpool win the game.